Jack-Works/async-call-rpc/docs/async-call-rpc.asynccalloptions.strict.md

 ## AsyncCallOptions.strict property

-Control the behavior that different from the JSON RPC spec.
-See [AsyncCallStrictJSONRPC](./async-call-rpc.asynccallstrictjsonrpc.md)
+Control the behavior that different from the JSON-RPC spec

 **Signature:**